justinej/doorbot/web/README.md

 You'll probably want to run all three of these lines the first time you set up or if you are starting over.

+### How it works?

+Some vague concepts, mostly for my own future's reference.

+A flask app is created in `__init__.py`, which calls python files `auth.py`, `db.py`, and `internal.py`.
+Auth handles logging in and registering (a new passkey).
+DB gives us access to the SQLite database (which is stored in an `instance` folder outside of `webapp`).
+Internal renders the page to open the door and the admin page that catalogs all of the existing passkeys.
+Each of these python files renders an HTML file that is generated from the HTML Jinja templates in the `templates` folder.
+Jinja basically takes inputs from the python function and uses them to dynamically change the HTML.

+CLI commands to access the database have to be run within the Flask app context and are best defined in `__init__.py` alongside the app itself.
+I think the only use for this right now is creating an admin user.